-The MIMO feedback type includes a channel state information matrix (CSI) and a beamforming matrix (BFM), as shown in Figures 19 and 20.
+The frame body of CSI matrix feedback frame is shown in Figure 19.

 When the bytes of the MAC frame body involved in this clause are not aligned, it is necessary to add 1~7 bits after the frame body to maintain byte alignment.
+In carrier aggregation mode, the CSI information of one component carrier should be fed back on the same component carrier.

 Figure 19